Iovance Biotherapeutics Inc. (IOVA) Stock Volatility: Beta and Market Fluctuations - The Dwinnex

-The closing price of Iovance Biotherapeutics Inc. (NASDAQ: IOVA) was $7.50 for the day, down -1.83% from the previous closing price of $7.64.
-In other words, the price has decreased by -$0.14 from its previous closing price.
-On the day, 5384131 shares were traded.
-IOVA stock price reached its highest trading level at $7.84 during the session, while it also had its lowest trading level at $7.43.
+As of close of business last night, Iovance Biotherapeutics Inc.’s stock clocked out at $7.50, up 0.13% from its previous closing price of $7.49.
+In other words, the price has increased by $+0.01 from its previous closing price.
+On the day, 4401805 shares were traded.
+IOVA stock price reached its highest trading level at $7.65 during the session, while it also had its lowest trading level at $7.07.

 Sponsored